mysql system database includes several

 Table 6.3 user and db Table Columns

 authentication plugin and credential information.

-column, the server uses it to authenticate connection attempts for
+column of an account row to authenticate connection attempts for

 password_expired column permits DBAs to

 expire account passwords and require users to reset their